cs4241-22a/a3-persistence/README.md

  4) When you are done using the application, click the logout link at the top-right of the page

 ## Note
 All collections are visible to all users.
-However, when a user submits a new item, the item is only visible to that user, no one else can access it.
+However, when a user submits a new item, the item is only visible to that user.
+No one else can access it.